ArcadeAI/arcade-mcp/docker/README.md

 { "status": "healthy" }
 ```

-You can also view the swagger docs at `http://localhost:9099/swagger/index.html`
+You can also view the OpenAPI (Swagger) docs at `http://localhost:9099/swagger/index.html`

 ## Adding Authentication Providers